In pictures: Edinburgh’s lost railway stations

-Prior to the enactment of the Beeching cuts in the 1960s, there were few districts of the Scottish capital that were not linked by rail.
+Prior to the the Beeching cuts in the 1960s, there were few districts of the Scottish capital not linked by rail.

 The cuts were a consequence of the nationalisation of the UK’s railways by the Labour government in 1948 and meant that lines deemed surplus to requirements were wiped from the network.